Intelligence-Security Agency of Bosnia and Herzegovina: Relationship with other state entities

 Institutional Position of the State Intelligence Service and relationship with other state bodies:

-The State Intelligence Service falls under the authority of the Prime Minister.
-Its Head is appointed and dismissed by the President of the Republic on the advice of the Prime Minister.
+The State Intelligence Service falls under the authority of the Prime Minister of Bosnia and Herzegovina.
+Its Head is appointed and dismissed by the President of the Republic on the advice of the Prime Minister of Bosnia and Herzegovina.

 OSA operates within this context and while it has been identified as being "generally under effective civilian control" (U.S. Department of State, 2004) the agency has still been associated with various abuses within the country and continues to play a significant role in domestic politics.
 The Bosnian government has received support from the U.S. and European countries in working to establish or reform national institutions, including its intelligence and security services.